 The

-second, the current one, was commissioned by D. Mariano Martínez Montiel from
+second, the current one, was commissioned by Mr. Mariano Martínez Montiel from

 the Valencian Ignacio Pinazo, who finished it for Holy Week in 1942.
 It is an